[?] Subscribe To This Site

 by: Anonymous

-Kid companions makes "Chewelry" a necklace heart designed to be chewed. google chewelry and the website should show up.
+"Chewelry" is a necklace heart designed to be chewed.
 The kids at school don't tease my daughter about it and it really helps meet the oral needs so other stuff doesn't go into her mouth.
 I've seen some mom jewelry at natural food stores that is supposed to be safe for babies to chew on.
 It would be a little more grown up looking.
 I don't have a name for that though.
 An OT eval may give you some good ideas for addressing this.
 Ask your pediatrician for a referral.
 Also, if she struggles in math have you asked for a special education evaluation?

 Aug 15, 2011